0mician/TheOmicians/CRISPR-Genomics/README.md

 (no API unfortunately)
 2. Download (automatically?) the genomes of these bacterias from NCBI.
 3. Run pilercr on each genome and produce report on spacers.
-4. Go through the report and extract spacer sequences, save spacer sequences in 1 file per bacteria.
+4. Go through the report and extract spacer sequences, for each spacer, check in the corresponding genome if there is a sequence (aside from the spacer sequence in the crispr region) that matches it.
-5. Go through files produced in step 4 and search for matches of spacer sequence in genome of bacteria (1 match at least from crispr, hence interesting if more than 1 match)
 6. Go through matches and look at annotation for these regions
 7. If region not annotated, potential virus inserted in chromosomal dna.